 Day 3: Sepilok Orangutan Sanctuary and Sun Bear Sanctuary

-In the morning, walk down to the Orangutan Rehabilitation Sanctuary in time for feeding at 10 AM.
-This is important as the sanctuary encourages gradual rehabilitation of orangutans by encouraging them to venture further into the jungle, away from the sanctuary.
+In the morning, walk down to the Orangutan Rehabilitation Sanctuary in time for feeding at 10 am.
+This is important as the sanctuary encourages the gradual rehabilitation of orangutans by encouraging them to venture further into the jungle, away from the sanctuary.